About / Gift of Life

 Gift of Life is a national model for the support, awareness and success of organ, eye and tissue donation through education, mentoring and collaboration with partners and individuals in the transplant community.

 All transplant needs are met in every community served.

 Out of respect for your privacy Gift of Life, Inc. (GOL) provides this information explaining our online information practices.
 Read More.

-In the interest of nonprofit transparency the Board of Directors make available the organization 990 tax reports.
+In the interest of nonprofit transparency, the Board of Directors makes available the organization’s annual audits and 990 tax reports.

 Luke Harbur is grateful for the gift that he received from Aaron.